Installation manual Zivver OWA add-in

 Configure Exempt domains from scanning during sending to exempt internal domains from Smart Classification.

-Add-in behaviour
+Add-in behavior

-Configure Automatically use Zivver when a business rule recommends to be set to On, Mandatory on the Add-in Settings page.
+Configure Automatically use Zivver when a business rule recommends it to be set to On, Mandatory on the Add-in Settings page.
 Read more about Outlook Web Access Add-in integration settings.

 Trusted websites in Internet Options